Digital History of The Golf Trip.

 again, presumably because Wood believed no other golfer was

 trophy to award to the winner of the 2002 Invitational, Trantham began

 scouring the countryside for a suitable Golf Trip accolade.

 Trantham found the Terrapin Travelin’ Trophy, commonly known as

 The Turtle, languishing at an antiquities

-Maryville, Tennessee.
+auction in Maryville, Tennessee.
 The Turtle instantly became emblematic

 of all The Golf Trip has to offer.
 Since its rediscovery by